Musical 'A Star is Born' leads film contenders for SAG awards

 The film will compete for SAG’s top movie prize in a diverse group that includes superhero movie “Black Panther,” romantic comedy “Crazy Rich Asians,” rock biopic “Bohemian Rhapsody” and director Spike Lee’s historical drama “BlacKkKlansman.”

-“A Star is Born,” released by AT&T Inc’s Warner Bros, features Bradley Cooper and Lady Gaga in a classic story about a young woman trying to make it in the music business.
+“A Star is Born,” released by AT&T Inc’s (T.N) Warner Bros, features Bradley Cooper and Lady Gaga in a classic story about a young woman trying to make it in the music business.
 Both actors were nominated for individual awards for their performances.

 The SAG awards are closely watched as an indicator of likely Oscar success because actors form the largest voting group in the Academy of Motion Picture Arts and Sciences.

-In the last 23 years, no film has won the best picture Oscar without being nominated for SAG’s top ensemble prize.
+In the last 23 years, only one film has won the best picture Oscar without being nominated for SAG’s top ensemble prize, last year’s “The Shape of Water.”

 SAG award winners will be announced on Jan.
-27 at a televised ceremony in Los Angeles.
+27 at a ceremony in Los Angeles.

-“Black Panther” and “Crazy Rich Asians” were both heralded this year as milestones for diversity in Hollywood, which has faced criticism for under-representation of actors and filmmakers of color.
-“Black Panther” was the first big-budget superhero movie to star a predominantly black cast, while “Crazy Rich Asians” was the first film with an all-Asian ensemble cast from a major Hollywood studio in 25 years.
+“Black Panther” and “Crazy Rich Asians” were both heralded as milestones for diversity in Hollywood, which has faced criticism for under-representation of actors and filmmakers of color.
+“Black Panther” was the first big-budget superhero movie to star a predominantly black cast, while “Crazy Rich Asians” was the first film with an all-Asian cast from a major Hollywood studio in 25 years.

-“Vice,” which garnered the most Golden Globe nominations, was shut out of SAG’s best ensemble film race, although stars Christian Bale and Amy Adams were nominated for their roles as former Vice President Dick Cheney and his wife, Lynne.
+“Vice,” which garnered the most Golden Globe nominations, earned SAG acting nods for Christian Bale and Amy Adams for their roles as former Vice President Dick Cheney and his wife, Lynne.

 Other actors nominated for leading roles included Rami Malek for playing Queen lead singer Freddie Mercury in “Bohemian Rhapsody,” Viggo Mortensen for road-trip comedic drama “Green Book” and John David Washington for “BlacKkKlansman.”